shahid901/retail_sales_analysis-sql-/README.md

           1. Write a SQL query to retrieve all columns for sales made on '2022-11-05

-          2. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than snd equal to 4 in the month of Nov-2022
+          2. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than or equal to 4 in the month of Nov-2022

           3. Write a SQL query to calculate the total sales (total_sale) for each category.